MicrosoftDocs/powerapps-docs/articles/show-office-data.md

 ## Show information about another user ##
 1. Add a text-input control, and rename it **InfoAbout**.

-1. In **InfoAbout**, type or paste the name of a user in your organization.
+1. In **InfoAbout**, type or paste the email address of a user in your organization.

 1. Add a text box, and set its **Text** property to any of these formulas: